Student Assistant for the BMRC

 Work Schedule: 8-15 hours per week

 Student positions at the University of Chicago Library are available only to University of Chicago students.

-Under the direction of the Portal Archivist, the student will:
+Under the direction of the BMRC’s Program Manager and Associate Director, the student will:

 - Undergraduate or graduate student at the University of Chicago

 - Excellent web research, notetaking and writing skills, required.